ACEL Mentoring and Coaching Program

 ACEL has appointed a Mentor Coordinator.
 The Mentor Coordinator’s duties are to:

-- Act as broker between mentors/coaches and mentees/coachees by helping both parties formalise the mentoring/coaching arrangements (via the Mentoring/Coaching Agreement)
+- Act as a broker between mentors/coaches and mentees/coachees by helping both parties formalise the mentoring/coaching arrangements (via the Mentoring/Coaching Agreement)

 - Be available to both parties if they have any questions or concerns at any time before, during, or after the program